shiny13/react-exercises/reactnd-project-myreads/README.md

 # My Reads App - React NanoDegree

-My Reads is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+My Reads is a basic javascript application made in react where the user can assign books into different book shelf catalogues.
+These cataglogues consist of:
+- None
+- Currently reading
+- Want to read
+- Read

+The application futher allows the user to search for books with the book's author or title using a search input box and then choose books to be assigned to different catalogues in the application.

 ## Installation guidelines

-The following steps will help install and run **My Reads App** on your local computer.
+The following steps can be followed after downloading the source code to your local machine.
-- Download or clone this repository
-- run `npm install` from the within the root directory
+- `npm install` (from the within the root directory of the application to install the node modules)

+### Running the application
+After installing the node modules, start the project with:
-- run `npm start` or `yarn start`
+- `npm start`
-- The app will run on your local machine on `*port: 3000*` or simply
+- The app will launch on your default web browser on localhost with port 3000.

-- Open `http://localhost:3000` in a your browser
+Note: If the default web browser does not load, please open your web browser and access it on the following URL: `http://localhost:3000`

-### starter-template-app
+### Starter files used

 Starter files taken from [Udacity's myreads starter template repository](https://github.com/udacity/reactnd-project-myreads-starter)